-July and August heat were worse here in the south.
+July and August heat was worse here in the south.
 September was about as hot if not hotter of the day but the nights started cooling.
 Mornings were much better if you got up early and got everything done, which they did.

 Did you go to church functions while visiting relatives?

 School had started and it could be a brisk trip out to do the chores before cleaning up and dressing for school.
 Mandy's dresses were so nice it made her stand out so Mary made her a couple of plain ones in just a few days and an apron shift that would cover the dresses with lacy tops and fronts.
 She felt more comfortable this way and girls did not stare at her so much.
-Her red hair was bad enough she thought but Katie and Mary assured her it was very beautiful and was the only decoration really she ever needed.
+Her red hair was bad enough she thought but Kathie and Mary assured her it was very beautiful and was the only decoration really she ever needed.

 Where the road forked getting on the school road they would often run into a girl their age named Callie.
-She lived on Sassy Creek Farm and they had promised her come another summer they would come and swim in her creek.
+She lived on Sassy Creek Farm and they had promised her that another summer they would come and swim in her creek.
 It was getting too cold to swim now besides all the rush to get ready for the two big winter holidays and making sure there was food enough put back for winter.
 But there would be time next summer.